-To conduct an inquiry, the RIO will interview the complainant, respondent, and any other essential witnesses, and gather and analyze all available case evidence.
-Based on the evidence and through consultation with the Vice President for Research (VPR) and the Vice President for Legal Affairs (VPLA), the RIO will determine whether to close the case at the inquiry stage or proceed to an investigation.
+During the inquiry, the RIO gathers preliminary evidence, interviews case participants and conducts an analysis of all available case evidence.
+In accordance with HOP 7-1230, the RIO consults with the Vice President for Research and the Vice President for Legal Affairs (VPLA) in determining whether to close the case at the inquiry stage or proceed to an investigation.

-If the case progresses to an investigation, the RIO will establish a three-person investigative committee who will conduct investigative interviews, review all available evidence, and make a finding about the case based upon the preponderance of the evidence.
-The Committee will produce an investigative report outlining its finding(s), about which the complainant and respondent may provide written comments.
+If the case progresses to an investigation, the RIO will establish a three-person investigative committee to conduct investigative interviews, review all available evidence, and make a finding regarding the case based upon “a preponderance of the evidence” standard.
+The committee will produce an investigative report outlining its finding(s), about which the complainant and respondent may provide written comments.
 The committee may add an addendum or revise the report based on these comments.
-After conferring with the VPR and VPLA, the RIO will submit the committee’s report and respondent’s comments to the Provost for final approval.
+After conferring with the Vice President of Research and VPLA, the RIO will submit the committee’s report and respondent’s comments to the Provost for final approval.

 The Provost makes the final determination regarding the outcome of the case based on the committee’s report and all available evidence.
 Upon receipt of the committee’s final report, the Provost may: 1) accept the findings of the committee; 2) request that the committee conduct further review of the case; or 3) seek additional information before rendering a final decision.
 Following the Provost’s determination, the RIO will notify all relevant parties regarding the outcome of the case and coordinate any next steps.